cseanburns/research-notebook/source/_posts/2013-07-19-authoethnography-abstract.markdown

 Journals section, para 3, Schaffner, 1994), and this has been true for the field we now call library and information science (LIS).

-In LIS, the journal has played an important role in identity formation since the founding of the *Library Journal* (1876).
+In the LIS example, the journal has played an important role in identity formation since the founding of the *Library Journal* in 1876.
 Approximately 55 years later, the founding of several scholarly and technical journals, including *The Library Quarterly* (1931), the *Journal of Documentary Reproduction* (1938), which would later and in a roundabout way evolve into *JASIS&amp;T* (Farkas-Conn, 1990), and *College and Research Libraries* (1939), created additional outlets for the "publication of professional problems" (Hamlin, p.
 60, 1981).
 For Hamlin, the addition of these journals signified a decade of wonders for librarians.
-They helped usher in modern librarianship, evolve areas such as information science from documentation, and provide a cultural record of the efforts made by the people involved – something to refer to and to identify with as members of a community.
+In general, though, they helped usher in modern librarianship, evolve areas such as information science from documentation, and provide a cultural record of the efforts made by the people involved – something to refer to and to identify with as members of a community.

 ### Methodology

 This study employs an autoethnographic reading of the first four volumes of the *The Library Quarterly* (*LQ*).
 This includes a reading of 16 issues and 120 articles published in the 1931 through 1934 volumes.
-The autoethnographic approach, in this study, involves describing what it means to be a researcher and an educator in a field where scholarly journals played an important role in shaping the identity of the field.
+In this study, the autoethnographic approach involves describing what it means to be a researcher and an educator in a field where scholarly journals played an important role in shaping the identity of the field.
 The goal is twofold: to develop a richer understanding of what journals mean for our